rikasun/Study-Notes/JavaScript.md

 Some data should not be directly exposed.

 - [x] What is the difference between the memory heap and call stack in javascript?

+Objects are allocated in a heap which is just a name to denote a large mostly unstructured region of memory.
+Memory heap is where memory allocation happens.

+Function calls form a stack of frames.
+Call Stack is a data structure which record where in the programme we are.
+If we step into a function, it will be put into the call stack.
+If we return a function, we pop off the top of the stack.

+Queue:

 - [x] What is one problem with programming languages that are fully single-threaded

+A downside of this model is that if a message takes too long to complete, the web application is unable to process user interactions like click or scroll.

+Don't block the event loop means don't put useless slow code on the stack

 - [x] Is Javascript a single-threaded language?
 Explain (Hint: This may not be a yes or no question)

+Yes because single thread language, single callback, do one thing at a time.
+The runtime can only do one thing at a time.
+No but The brownser of not only just the runtime so we can do things concurrently.
+We can put WebAPI callbacks in the event queue process it until the stack is empty.

 - [x] When is using an IIFE necessary?